omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 A spend transaction is “valid” if and only if it is exitable, canonical, and only stems from valid transactions (i.e. all transactions in the history are also valid transactions).
 Note that a transaction would therefore be considered invalid if even a single invalid transaction is present in its history.
 An exitable transaction is not necessarily a valid transaction, but all valid transactions are, by definition, exitable.
+Our exit mechanism ensures that all outputs created by valid transactions can process before any output created by an invalid transaction.

 ### Desired Exit Mechanism

-The MoreVP exit protocol allows the owners of both inputs and outputs to a transaction to attempt an exit.
+The MoreVP exit protocol allows the owners of both inputs and outputs to transactions to attempt an exit.
-We want to design a mechanism that allows these inputs and outputs to be withdrawn under the following conditions.
+We want to design a mechanism that allows inputs and outputs to be withdrawn under the following conditions.

 The owner of an input `in` to a transaction `tx` must prove that:
 1. `tx` is exitable.